 Most people are afraid of their symptoms.
 They worry that something is ‘wrong with me’.
-When the clinician shows them that the problem is the pattern, and approaches it logically as an extension of their experiences, the client sees the problem, not as something they cannot control, a disease, but as a pattern of responses they can change if they chose to do so.
-This approach reduces the stress associated with having an unspecified problem that a person cannot control or convert to a specific.
+When the clinician shows them that the problem is a pattern that they created, and approaches it logically as an extension of their experiences, the client sees the problem, not as something they cannot control, a disease, but as a pattern of responses they can change if they chose to do so.
+This approach reduces the stress associated with having an unspecified problem, uncontrolled disease, and allows conversion to a specific they chose.

 Parental CSSB Analysis

-This strategy is a quick way to explain where patterns came from in a person’s life.
+This strategy explains where patterns came from in a person’s life.
 It shows how the caregiver passed the ‘sense of’ Care, Support, Safety and Boundaries (CSSB) to the client.
-Other information comes from the consistency of the CSSB that they received and the pattern they formed in reaction to the caregiver relationship.
+Other information comes from the consistency of the CSSB that they received and the pattern they formed in reaction to the caregiver offerings.